Dr. Henslick Vision Center

 Torn or damaged lenses can be challenging to insert and remove, which makes them more likely to get stuck.
 If you wear a damaged lens, it can cause a scratch in the cornea, leading to an eye infection.
 If the lens tears while in your eye, the pieces may become difficult to take out, and you’ll need to take steps to patiently remove them.

-Removing a Stuck Contact Lens
+Removing a Stuck Contact Lens: Your Step-By-Step Guide

 Stuck contact lenses can feel uncomfortable and irritating as you remove them, but you can typically safely remove them with a few steps.